By Michael Matthews and Matthias Ebinger

 First things first: data and process standardization

 Before we’re able to truly embrace emerging technologies like IoT, AI or machine learning, it’s essential that data and process standardization first be in place.
+Many businesses and facilities go to data engineering consultants to ensure the way this data system is created allows them to collect and use the data in the most optimal way possible.
 These requirements, which will manage assets over their entire life cycle, must be lean and efficient for a hospital’s internal facilities management resources to maintain them on a sustained basis.
 Once established, data and process standardizations enable the exploration and integration of emerging technologies.

 Embracing IoT, AI and machine learning